marcoancona/MineTime/README.md

 #### Keep all your calendars in one place

-MineTime works natively with Google, Outlook.com and Microsoft Exchange: this means you can add your calendar accounts directly into MineTime.
+MineTime connects natively with Google, Outlook.com, Microsoft Exchange, iCloud and any CalDAV calendar: this means you can add your calendar accounts directly into MineTime.
-Soon we will add support for iCloud and other CalDAV accounts.

 #### Time Insights